YMiyanohara/image_eyetrack/README.md

 ### External System

-- A server with Tobii Pro trackers that running [`tobii-grpc-server`](https://github.com/YMiyanohara/tobii-grpc-server)
+- A server with Tobii Pro trackers that running [`tobii-grpc-server`](https://github.com/YMiyanohara/tobii-grpc-server) example server.

-Note: You can run `tobii-grpc-server` and this software at the same computer.
+Note: You can run `tobii-grpc-server`'s example server and this application at the same computer.

 ### Software Requirements